Tidjane Thiam: 2025 Ivorian presidential election

 On February 7, 2025, Thiam announced that he had renounced his French nationality in order to be eligible for the 2025 Ivorian presidential election scheduled in October.
 On April 18, 2025, he was unanimously nominated by the Democratic Party of Ivory Coast – African Democratic Rally (PDCI) to be its candidate in the election.
 On 22 April he was removed from the electoral roll, with a court saying that he had forfeited his Ivorian citizenship when he acquired French citizenship in 1987.
 However, Thiam has challenged the decision.
 A legal expert explained that Thiam was born a dual national under French law, and the Ivorian Bar Association warned against the politicization of the judiciary.
 He was not included in the final list of candidates released on 4 June.

 Amid growing controversy, Ivorian authorities clarified that Thiam had regained Ivorian citizenship in 2025 following his formal renunciation of French citizenship that same year.
 In May 2025, Thiam was removed from the electoral roll, effectively making him ineligible for the election.
 On 12 May, Thiam resigned as leader of the PDCI.
 On 14 May, Thiam, the sole candidate, was re-elected as PDCI president with more than 99% of the vote.
 PDCI political bureau member Valérie Yapo did filed a legal challenge against Thiam's election of 2023 based on his citizenship issues, which was dismissed on 22 May 2025.

-On September 2025, his candicacy to the presidential election is rejected by the constitutional council.
+In September 2025, his candidacy to the presidential election was rejected by the constitutional council.